-For paper petitions, set up in high traffic areas, e.g., near grocery stores, public transportation stops, or in front of public buildings.
+- For paper petitions, set up in high traffic areas, e.g., near grocery stores, public transportation stops, or in front of public buildings.
 Use signage to identify your cause.
-Consider hosting multiple For online petitions, use email and social media to reach large A large number of signatures is necessary for impact.
-Set a goal Consider timing.
+Consider hosting multiple events at different times of day. - For online petitions, use email and social media to reach large numbers of supporters. - A large number of signatures is necessary for impact.
+Set a goal based on the size of the constituency. - Consider timing.
 Deliver the petition before a decision is made.
-Set an internal deadline of at least 3-5 days prior to the anticipated decision to allow for any logistical delays and for your delivery of the petitions to have the strongest impact.
-There are many online tools that can make creating a petition easy, e.g., Change.org.
-Keep in mind, however, that it is most effective to deliver a petition to the decision makers in person, at a public event, with physical copies of your petition.
-Let the local press know that you will be presenting a petition.
+Set an internal deadline of at least 3-5 days prior to the anticipated decision to allow for any logistical delays and for your delivery of the petitions to have the strongest impact. - There are many online tools that can make creating a petition easy, e.g., Change.org.
+Keep in mind, however, that it is most effective to deliver a petition to the decision makers in person, at a public event, with physical copies of your petition. - Let the local press know that you will be presenting a petition.
 Have a copy of your statement ready to share with them.
-Notify the press the day before you plan to deliver the petitions and Bring a group of supporters to join you.
+Notify the press the day before you plan to deliver the petitions and again on the morning of your delivery. - Bring a group of supporters to join you.
 Identify your spokesperson and make a statement as you present the petition.
 Make a copy of the original document before presenting it.

 CONNECT WITH OTHERS & SPREAD THE WORD

-CONNECT WITH OTHERS & SPREAD THE WORD This can be a difficult issue to work on alone, so encourage other organizations, friends, and family to get involved.
+CONNECT WITH OTHERS & SPREAD THE WORD

+This can be a difficult issue to work on alone, so encourage other organizations, friends, and family to get involved.
 Research shows that opposition to book bans is widespread and you will likely find support within your community to unite against such efforts.

 Consider all of your networks and connections to your community.
 The talking points above can be used to have oneon-one or group conversations with organizations you belong to - parent organizations, civic groups, faith communities, book clubs, non-profits, sports leagues, and more.
 If you represent an organization, contact other organizations that might work in coalition with you.

 Encourage fellow supporters to sign up with the Unite Against Book Bans campaign and to take the steps outlined in this toolkit - join; share; speak out; attend meetings in groups; start an email thread or private chat for your group; and build your group as you go.